 Patricia Caplinger claimed that a sales representative from Medtronic was in the operating room during her spinal surgery and advised the surgeon to use Infuse in a way not approved by the FDA.

 Caplinger argued that the company was aware of an FDA public health notification that warned physicians of life-threatening complications that could be associated with off-label uses of Infuse.

 Not only was it not an approved use of the product, but Caplinger further argued that the company was aware of an FDA public health notification distributed in 2008 that warned physicians of life-threatening complications that could be associated with off-label uses.

 Caplinger sued Medtronic for injuries she incurred following her surgery including a condition called drop foot, due to bone overgrowth, and accused the company in the lawsuit of promoting its Infuse product for uses never determined to be safe or effective by the FDA.

 However, an earlier case in 2008, Reigel v.
 Medtronic, established a precedent that medical device companies were given broad immunity from liability when the FDA has approved the product for any use, and not specific to what it is actually used for.
-An attorney for Caplinger said it doesn’t make sense to bar a patient from suing a company when it is promoting a product for a use not tested by the FDA because it may be unsafe.
+An attorney for Caplinger said it doesn’t make sense to bar a patient from suing a company when it is promoting a product for a use not approved by the FDA because it may be unsafe.